Header Compression

 Introduction

-Consider a reference-based class definition class Cat(name: String, lives: Int64)
+Consider a reference-based class definition class Cat(name: String, lives: Int64).

-may be represented in memory like this:
+Then an instance Cat("Colin", 9) may be represented in memory like this:

 +---------------+---------------+---------------+